ayushers/Urban_Alexa/README.md

 # Urban_Alexa
-# Created by Ayush Agrawal
+# Created by Ayush A

 This is a new Alexa Skill that allows users to interface their Amazon Echo with the Urban Dictionary.